bumi/campaignmonitor/readme.txt

 TODO:
 ---------
- * perhaps add some more features like handly bounces
+ * perhaps add some more features like handle bounces

 Credits:
 ---------